FG Tasks NBS to Beam Searchlight on Equipment Leasing Activities

 The newly inaugurated board comprises 11 members, including the Executive Chairman, Saidu Njidda; Registrar/Secretary, Bassey Imoh; one representative each from the Central Bank of Nigeria (CBN), Small and Medium Enterprises Development Agency of Nigeria (SMEDAN), Nigerian Association of Chambers of Commerce, Industry, Mines and Agriculture (NACCIMA), Federal Ministry of Finance, Budget and National Planning, Federal Ministry of Justice, Federal Ministry of Trade and Investment, and three representatives from the Equipment Leasing Association of Nigeria (ELAN), the umbrella body of lessors which sponsored the bill.

-Responding on behalf of other members at the inauguration, the Chairman of the Board of ELRA, Saidu Njidda, observed that the implementation of the Equipment Leasing Act, a viable alternative to loan.
+Responding on behalf of other members at the inauguration, the Chairman of the Board of ELRA, Njidda, observed that the implementation of the Equipment Leasing Act, was a viable alternative to loan.

 He listed the major challenges of lease penetration as the poor inflow of direct foreign investment (DFI) in the lease industry, lessor’s apathy to some categories of leasing, among others which he attributed to the absence of government support through regulatory environment and financial intervention in order to grow the sector and enhance its contribution to GDP.